 Collide with hip-hop’s past and present when performer/lyricists Paige Hernandez, Baye Harrell and jazz vocalist Akua Allrich join the The Corner Store Jazz Trio for a unique multimedia experience.

-Jazz vocalist and DC-native Akua Allrich has proven herself to be a musician of extraordinary talent and crowd-moving passion.
+Akua Allrich (writer, vocalist) has proven herself to be a musician of extraordinary talent and crowd-moving passion.
 With finesse and charisma, this vocalist, composer and teacher, has successfully etched out a place for her unique musical expression, electrifying audiences with sold-out performances.
-The launching of her freshman album, A Peace of Mine, in 2010, earned the young artist’s music and performances international attention.
-In 2011, Allrich signed a distribution deal with Japanese record label AGATE/Inpartmaint Inc. The CD was released in Japan in May of 2011.
-Music-lovers from around the world have expressed their excitement for Allrich’s new brand of music. www.akuallrich.com
+The launching of her freshman album, A Peace of Mine, and second album, Uniquely Standard, Akua Allrich Live! has earned the young artist international acclaim including distribution in Japan.
+Akua Allrich has inspired music lovers from all walks, who enjoy her exceptional work and expect nothing short of brilliant artistry from each of her offerings. www.akuallrich.com

-Kristopher Funn was born and raised in Baltimore, Maryland and currently resides outside of DC with his beautiful wife and their awesome dog.
-After graduating from Howard University with an honors degree in computer science, Kristopher decided to pursue a career as a professional jazz musician.
+Kristopher Funn (writer, musical director, bass) was born and raised in Baltimore, Maryland and currently resides outside of DC with his beautiful wife and their awesome dog.
+After graduating from Howard University with anhonors degree in computer science, Kristopher decided to pursue a career as a professional jazz musician.
 He has performed and toured internationally to every major jazz festival in the world with artists such as Kenny Garrett, Christian Scott, Nicholas Payton, Jeff Majors and Pharaoh Sanders.
-Kristopher has also appeared and written songs on several recordings including the upcoming Christian Scott album due in April 2012.
-He continues to perform in the Washington D.C. area while touring with the Christian Scott Quintet. www.funndamentals.com, www.cornerstoremusic.com
+Kristopher has also appeared and written songs on several recordings including the Christian Scott’s latest album, Christian Atunde Adjuah.
+He continues to perform in the Washington D.C. area while touring with the Christian Scott Quintet. www.funndamentals.com www.cornerstoremusic.com